Project Gamma Card Game Rules Document

 3. If the defending player committed any non ∞ speed effects or blocked with one or more units, the attacking player becomes active.
 Otherwise, or after a player passes, all cards and effects in dream are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.

-4. The attacking player may choose to start another attack if they have another to use (beginning a new combat phase at step 1), or they may pass, at which point combat ends, return to the main phase, and the player who was defending becomes the active player.
+4. Combat ends, return to the main phase, and the player who was attacking becomes the active player.
 Notes:

-• You may attack up to twice per round (either chaining them or using them separately).
+• You may attack up to twice per round.
+(We should also test without this rule)

 • Both attacking and blocking causes units to flip.